raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 Catenation is not the only way to compose recognizers.
 The other most important composition is alternation: Given recognizers `A` and `B`, while `catenate(A, B)` recognizes sentences of the form "`A` followed by `B`," `alternate(A, B)` would recognize sentences of `A` or of `B`.

 Implementing alternation is a little simpler than implementing catenation.
 Once again we have to ensure that the states of the two recognizers are distinct, so we'll rename states to avoid conflicts.
-Then we make sure that both recognizers share the same `start` and `accepting` states:
+Then we make sure that both recognizers share the same `start` and `accepting` states:[^names]

 ```javascript
 function alternate (first, second) {